mzmine/mzmine_documentation/docs/module_docs/featdet_mass_detection/mass-detection.md

 Maximum allowed charge state of the isotope to be retained in the mass list.
 Default value is 1.

 ### **How do I determine the instrumental noise level in my data?**
+The noise level largely depends on the instrument and detector type.
+For example, Orbitrap instruments normally provides higher signal intensities than TOF devices.

+While 1.0E3 could be appropriate for TOF analyzer, the same would be overly low for Orbitrap instruments (which normally require 1.0E5).

 To-do.
 The detector noise is usually determined by a lot of signals of the same intensity.